chepingt/chepingt.github.io/_pages/about.md

 # Bio

 I'm a fourth year PhD student in the [Machine Learning Department](https://www.ml.cmu.edu/) at Carnegie Mellon University advised by [Pradeep Ravikumar](https://www.cs.cmu.edu/~pradeepr/).
-My research focuses on developing principled and practical algorithms in Artitifical Intelligence (AI).
-Recently, I work on understanding and interpreting machine learning models through the analysis of training data.
+I am generally interested in developing principled and practical algorithms in Artitifical Intelligence (AI).
+My current focus involves delving into the mechanisms by which neural networks store knowledge and devising methods to extract this knowledge.
+The goal is to make AI systems more interpretable and reliable, so we can address alignment challenges.

 Previously, I completed my M.S. degree in Computer Science & Information Engineering (CSIE) at National Taiwan University (NTU).
 I was a member of the Speech Processing Lab working with [Lin-shan Lee](http://speech.ee.ntu.edu.tw/previous_version/lslNew.htm) and Prof. [Hung-yi Lee](https://speech.ee.ntu.edu.tw/~hylee/index.php).
 During my undergrad years, I pursued a dual major in Electrical Engineering and Mathematics at NTU.